-Colour vision problems are X-linked.
+Vision colour problems are X-linked.
 The 23rd chromosome is XY if you are biologically male and XX if you are biologically female.
-The colour vision problem is carried on the X chromosome.
-A biologically female must have the colour vision problem gene on both of their X chromosomes to have a colour vision problem.
-If the colour vision problem gene on just one of their X chromosomes, they will not have a colour vision problem, but be a carrier.
+The vision problem is carried on the X chromosome.
+A biological female must have the vision problem gene on both of their X chromosomes to have a vision problem.
+If the vision problem gene is on just one of their X chromosomes, they will not suffer any problems, but will be a carrier.
 In other words, they can pass this onto their children.
-A biological male cannot inherit a colour vision problem from the XY biological male, the XY biologic male can only pass the colour vision problem gene via their X chromosome onto a biological female.
+A biological male cannot inherit vision problems from the XY biological male.
+The XY biologic male can only pass the vision problem gene via their X chromosome onto a biological female.

-Assuming the biologic male has full colour vision, if the biologic female has a colour vision problem, all the biologic male children will too, and any biologic females have a 50:50 chance of being a carrier.
-If the biologic female is a carrier, the biologic male children have a 50:50 chance of having a colour vision problem.
-If the maternal grandfather has a colour vision problem, the grandson is more likely to have a colour vision problem.
+Assuming the biologic male has full colour vision, if the biologic female has a vision problem, all the biologic male children will too, and any biologic females have a 50:50 chance of being a carrier.
+If the biologic female is a carrier, the biologic male children have a 50:50 chance of developing this problem.
+If the maternal grandfather has a vision problem with colour, the grandson is more likely to also have the same.

-So if a colour vision problem runs in your family, make sure everyone related has a colour vision test so that they are aware and can adapt.
+So if a colour deficiency vision problem runs in your family, make sure everyone related has a test so that they are aware and can adapt.

-Blue/yellow colour vision problems tend to be acquired – eg they can be due to long term diabetes, cataract, multiple sclerosis, macula degeneration, glaucoma, or some medications.
+Blue/yellow colour problems with vision tend to be acquired – e.g. they can be due to long term diabetes, cataract, multiple sclerosis, macula degeneration, glaucoma, or some medications.

 So, what can you do?

-If you want to increase your colour vision perception, book a colour vision assessment.
-We will assess your colour vision with an Ishihara, City Colour Vision or Farnsworth D15 test.
-We then determine which specific tint will maximise your colour vision perception and make up some tinted glasses and / or tinted contact lenses to your specific requirements.
+If you want to increase your colour perception, book a test.
+We will assess your vision with an Ishihara, City Colour Vision or Farnsworth D15 test.
+We then determine which specific tint will maximise your colour perception and make up some tinted glasses and / or tinted contact lenses to your specific requirements.